Leo95995/DashHub/readme.md

-# Dashub: Centralized Dashboard Hub
+# DashHub: Centralized Dashboard Hub

-**Dashub is a highly customizable, responsive, and data-rich dashboard built with React, Redux, and a dedicated backend service.
-Though primarily a frontend project, it showcases full-stack proficiency in managing, personalizing, and securely visualizing real-time data from diverse APIs (NASA, Crypto, Weather, GitHub).**
+**DashHub is a modular, responsive dashboard built with React and Redux, featuring a secure backend that aggregates real-time data from NASA, Crypto, Weather, and GitHub APIs.
+Fully customizable, it demonstrates advanced frontend skills alongside real full-stack capabilities.**

 ## Core Features & User Experience

-Dashub provides a high level of personalization and control over the user interface, driven by a robust architecture.
+DashHub provides a high level of personalization and control over the user interface, driven by a robust architecture.

+Features include dynamic drag & drop, theme switching, persistent layouts, and real-time API integrations.

 ### User Customization and Control